jialiu0103/19fall_Bioinformatics/README.md

-# This folder contains part of scripts from Jia's BU homework. <Machine learning in python>, <bioinformatics application> and other scripts that just for fun.
+# This folder contains part of scripts from Jia's BU homework.
+Courses including: Machine learning in python, bioinformatics application and other scripts that just for fun.